HaxeFoundation/nekovm.org/www/pages/doc/ffi.md

 ## Buffers

 The printing of a value is a little more complex than that.
-In the case of objects in particular, you must call the `%%__string%%()` method to retrieve a representation of the object if available.
+In the case of objects, in particular, you must call the `%%__string%%()` method to retrieve a representation of the object if available.

 In order to easily construct strings of mixed constant C strings and values converted to strings, Neko API has `buffer`.
 A buffer is NOT a value, so you cannot return it outside of a C primitive, but it's garbage collected so you don't have to free them after usage.